OykuSuBasaran/3TileMatch-Snooker/README.md

 I've tried a different consept which is a snooker theme.
 All technical and gameplay requirements provided.

+I shared the video with you via google drive due to its size.
+If you can not access it please contact me again.

 In the video I've tried to show these:
 - When you press the spin button it will start the slot animation.
 While it's working it can not be pressed again.
 - When you press the stop button the final board placements will be decided.
 While it's working it can not be pressed again.